irshu355/Android-WYSIWYG-Editor/README.md

       editor.insertMacro("author-tag",layout, props);
     }

-When content is extracted from the editor using `editor.getContentAsHTML();` you will receive:
+When content is extracted using `editor.getContentAsHTML();` the html string will contain:

     "<author-tag author-name=\"Vladimir Putin\" date=\"12 July 2018\"></author-tag>"